Why Tech Needs its Own Mythology Now More Than Ever

 4) PR, Journalism, and Storytelling

-In mythology the shamans and angels are the messengers.
+In mythology the angels are the messengers.
 They communicate directly with the source to deliver its message to the world.

-Storytellers, journalists, and PR specialists are the tech world’s answer to the ancient archetype of shamans and angels.
-Their job is to receive messages from other realms and interpret these messages in a way that humanity will understand.
+Storytellers, journalists, and PR specialists are the tech world’s answer to the ancient archetype of angels.
+Their job is to receive messages from other realms and interpret these messages in a way that humanity will understand, just as shamans have done for thousands of years.

 A shaman goes into a cave and has a mystical experience.
 He then interprets and relays his vision to the community.
 A journalist goes into the field to collect information.
 He then relays his version of the truth to the community.

-The angels of today, in the most literal sense of the word, are the storytellers.
+The angels of today, in the most literal sense of the word, are the emissaries.
 They are the ones who interpret the dreamers – the entrepreneurs.

 5) Life, Death, Resurrection, and Transformation